-Having flowers and plants within the home not only makes your home look and smell beautiful, but studies have shown that a little greenery can boost your mood, creativity and concentration, reduce stress and filter and clean the air in your home too.
+Flowers and plants not only make your home look and smell wonderful, but studies have shown that a little greenery can improve your mood, creativity, and concentration, reduce stress, and filter and clean the air in your home.

-With this trend developing further and further, the UK has seen a big increase in plant and flower sales whether they are real, faux or dried.
+With this trend continuing to grow, the UK has seen a significant increase in plant and flower sales, whether they are real, faux, or dried.

 So, how can you bring plants and flowers into your home?
 Our Interior Design expert Vanessa Loveridge, the creator of our beautiful show homes explains how.